 Our founder, Stephen Huff, was diagnosed with stage IV inoperable lung cancer, at the age of 29.

 Stephen had little-to-no symptoms that anything in his body was going wrong.
 A lingering cough led him to an urgent care center where he was told he had bronchitis.
-But, when a hard lump in his neck popped up, he demanded some answers and requested a CT scan.
-The results changed the course of his life in just one afternoon and he was referred to an oncologist the next day.
+However, when a hard lump in his neck popped up, he demanded some answers and requested a CT scan.
+The results changed the course of his life in just one afternoon, and he was referred to an oncologist the next day.

 Through their amazing support system of family and friends, they became empowered to learn as much as they could about the different treatment options available for Stephen and others who are facing this disease.
 Stephen started treatment at Vanderbilt, taking targeted therapy due to a rare genetic mutation (ALK) that caused his cancer.
 Soon after they became empowered to become advocates and share their story, so they created The Huff Project.

 Stephen and Emily are confident that by raising the awareness of lung cancer, destroying the negative stigma that's associated with it, and investing in innovative research to continue the development of successful treatment options, they will turn their adversity into an opportunity to make a difference.
 Please join Team Huff today see how you can get involved!

 Lung cancer is the leading cause of cancer-related death in both men and women across every ethnicity.

 More patients in the U.S. will die every year from lung cancer than breast, prostate and colon cancer combined.

 Only 6% of federal research dollars are allocated for lung cancer research.

 For every dollar spent on breast cancer research, lung cancer gets around 20 cents.

 We want to create more lung cancer survivors by changing the face of lung cancer through creative awareness initiatives and fund raising for cutting edge research.